uconn-scs/msDiaLogue/docs/articles/visualization.md

 ## Heatmap

-The package offers two options for plotting the heatmap.
+The package offers two options for plotting the heatmap, regardless of whether missing values exist.

 - Option 1 utilizes the source package `pheatmap`, capable of plotting the dendrogram simultaneously.
 It is the default choice for heatmaps